fgallinaro/fgallinaro.github.io/modelltheorie_1_2324.md

 <h2>Übungsgruppen</h2>

-The problem session (in German) will be delivered by Max Herwig on Thursdays from 4 to 6, in SR 218, Ernst-Zermelo-Str.
+The problem sessions (in German) will be delivered by Max Herwig on Thursdays from 4 to 6, in SR 218, Ernst-Zermelo-Str.
 1.

 <h2>Übungsblätter</h2>